Moduli of spaces with prescribed homotopy groups: Introduction

 \subsection{Acknowledgments}

 I would like to thank Neil Strickland, at whose suggestion I first became interested in moduli problems in algebraic topology.
-I would like to thank Aaron Mazel-Gee for explaining to me the importance of the non-abelian derived category and for discussions we had on the subject.
+I would like to thank Aaron Mazel-Gee for explaining to me the importance of the non-abelian derived category.
 I would like to thank the MathOverflow homotopy theory chat, where I learned a lot of $\infty$-category theory.
-I would like to thank Paul Goerss for helpful discussions, suggestions and for reading an earlier version of this note.
+I would like to thank Paul Goerss for helpful discussions and for reading an earlier version of the current work.
+I would like to thank the anonymous referee for many helpful suggestions which greatly improved the quality of this paper.